Posts

 • Keep an audit trail of what’s been sent, with the ability to resend

-1. Communicate Post-Event
+6. Communicate Post-Event

-• Share audience feedback or engagement stats
+• Audience feedback or engagement stats

-From First Email to Final Applause – Make It Seamless
+From First Email to Follow-Up

 Trade shows are one of the most effective ways to showcase products to a group of individuals who are already invested in your industry.
 If done correctly, they are a powerful sales tool to boost brand awareness, generate new leads, and advance marketing efforts.
 At eShow, we know that trade shows require time and financial commitments, consider these important factors as you evaluate which trade shows to participate in: